makrai/notes/su2103-whitening-sentence.md

 # 4 Experiment

-## 4.1 the bench-mark datasets
+## 4.1 the benchmark datasets

 ## 4.2 detailed experiment settings

 ### Experimental details

-* Since the BERT-flow(NLI/target) is the primary baseline we are compared to, we basically align to their experimental settings and symbols.
-Concretely, we
+* Since the BERT-flow(NLI/target) is the primary baseline we are compared to, we basically align to their experimental settings and symbols
-  * both BERT base and BERT large in our experiments.
-We choose
+  * both BERT base and BERT large in our experiments
   * first-last-avg as our default configuration as
-    * averaging the first and the last layers of BERT can stably achieve better performance compared to only averaging the last one layer.
-Similar to (Li
+    * averaging the first and the last layers of BERT can stably achieve better performance compared to only averaging the last one layer
 * we leverage the full target dataset (train, development, and test sets) to calculate the whitening parameters W and μ through the unsupervised approach
 * -whitening(NLI) denotes the whitening parameters are obtained on the NLI corp